 Understanding your target audience and audience demographic is paramount.
 Every element of the event should come together to create a positive experience for the attendees.

 For instance, a conference for people in the real estate industry would likely be very different than a conference for the tech industry.
 Many real estate professionals would appreciate some of the more traditional conference venues and formats.
 When it comes to these events familiarity is your best friend.

-Establishing who your target audience is early on.
-Establishing this will also help you understand what the ideal venue look like for your demographic.
-For instance, if you’re organizing a conference for a forward thinking or progressive company they might love an unusual conference venue.
-A venue which really challenges the norm and encourages participants to think out the box.
-Alternatively, in terms of logistics you might be expecting to invite over 1,000 people, so only the largest conference venues available will do.
+Establish who your target audience is early on.
+Establishing this will also help you understand what the ideal venue looks like for your demographic.
+For instance, if you’re organizing a conference for a forward-thinking or progressive company they might love an unusual conference venue.
+A venue that really challenges the norm and encourages participants to think out of the box.
+Alternatively, in terms of logistics, you might be expecting to invite over 1,000 people, so only the largest conference venues available will do.
 Considering all these things in the first stage of planning your conference will help you find the perfect conference venue with ease.